Pagnacco

-Pagnacco (Pagna) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 70 km northwest of Trieste and about 7 km northwest of Udine.
+Pagnacco (Pagnà) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 70 km northwest of Trieste and about 7 km northwest of Udine.
 As of 31 December 2004, it had a population of 4,824 and an area of 14.9 km2.

 The municipality of Pagnacco contains the frazioni (boroughs) Castellerio, Fontanabona, Lazzacco, Modoletto, Plaino, and Zampis.

 Pagnacco borders the following municipalities: Colloredo di Monte Albano, Martignacco, Moruzzo, Tavagnacco, Tricesimo.